alexjumlajumla/msosijumlaapi/OPENAI_API_SETUP.md

 **Solution:**
 1. Ensure you've copied the full API key correctly
 2. Check for extra spaces or newlines in your key
-3. Verify the key format - it should start with `sk-` (older keys) or `sk-proj-` (newer project-based keys)
+3. Verify the key format - it should start with `sk-` (older keys) or `sk-org-` (newer keys)
 4. Try generating a new API key
 5. Make sure you're using the key in the correct environment where it was created

 ### API Key Format

-OpenAI has two types of API key formats:
+OpenAI has different types of API key formats:
 - Regular keys start with `sk-` (e.g., `sk-ABC123...`)
-- Project-based keys start with `sk-proj-` (e.g., `sk-proj-ABC123...`)
+- Organization keys start with `sk-org-` (e.g., `sk-org-ABC123...`)

-Both types should work with our API client, but make sure you're using the exact format without any modifications.
+All key types should work with our updated API client.

 ### Configuration Cache Issues